PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 **Note**: Some of the multi-media interfaces supported, can also manage automatic links.
 If you include a web link that such a multimedia interface recognizes, the corresponding presentation will be used.

+#### Hashtags

+You can create #hashtags in markdown by adding a hash character (`#`) followed by a sequence of letters and/or numbers.
+No space characters or punctuation marks are allowed.
+The main function of hashtags is to highlight keywords in a text.
+Applications can also use them to create spceial types of links.
+How such a link would work, is application-specific however, if it exists.

+Example: `#hashtag` becomes #hashtag.

 ### Inline HTML

 Inline HTML elements can be inserted anywhere in markdown text, by just writing it.
 It can be freely combined with